m-dorgham/agent-storm/README.md

 # 🧠 Agent Storm: AI Brainstorming System

-Agent Storm is a **Multi-Agent AI System** that allows one to have brainstorming sessions with a team of AI experts.
-This agentic system will generate multiple personas (LLM instances with specific personalities) depending on the topic you want to discuss.
-It will then coordinate the discussion between you and these autonomous personas to refine ideas collaboratively.
+Agent Storm is a **Multi-Agent AI System** that orchestrates dynamic brainstorming sessions with a curated team of AI experts.

-**Human-in-the-loop** support: The system enables human intervention at key stages (persona approval, discussion turns), the graph pauses and waits for user feedback.
+Rather than working with a single AI assistant, the system creates a team of specialized personas—each an LLM instance with distinct expertise and perspectives—tailored to your topic.
+Through coordinated discussions, you collaborate with these AI experts to thoroughly explore ideas from multiple angles and develop more robust solutions.

 #### Tools & Technologies:
 **LangGraph**, **LangChain**, **OpenAI API**, with a lightweight **Streamlit web interface** for human interaction.